BayAreaMetro/generic-project-mapper/README.md

 Running `npm test` will run the unit tests with karma.

 # Using the Application
-The data for this application is stored in WebGIS on GISDB2 under the RPD Schema in the table rpd.MapApplicatonData
+The data for this application is stored in `WebGIS on GISDB2` under the RPD Schema in the table `rpd.MapApplicatonData`

 ## Step 1.
-Truncate Existing Features from Master Table When starting a new project.
+Check contents of Mapping Table
+It may be neccessary to truncate existing features stored in the master table when starting a new mapping project.
+To do this, use the command below.

 ```
 truncate table rpd.MapApplicatonData